ltfk93/ManagementApp/MSSQL Setup.md

 4. Expand the Databases folder, right click on the database you created and click "New Query"

 5. Paste in the following queries to create both tables and insert values.
-Remember to execute the query:
+Remember to execute the query(Marked with yellow in screenshot):

 <b></i>CREATE TABLE Person(
 	PersonID int IDENTITY(1,1) PRIMARY KEY, Firstname VARCHAR(255), Lastname VARCHAR(255), Age int NOT NULL, EmployeeID int NOT NULL,